GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

     void *GMT_Convert_Data (void *API, void *In, unsigned int family_in, void *Out, unsigned int family_out, unsigned int flag[]);

 which returns a pointer to the converted resource.
-Specify the neeeded :ref:`family <tbl-family>` for both the input and output resources and set the (up to) three flags passed via the ``flag`` array.
+Specify the needed :ref:`family <tbl-family>` for both the input and output resources and set the (up to) three flags passed via the ``flag`` array.
 The first ``flag[0]`` determines how table headers and segment headers should be handled.